-Benefits Description You pay After the calendar year deductible Inpatient hospital and inpatient residential treatment centers (RTC) Room and board, such as: PPO: 5% of the Plan allowance Ward, semiprivate, or intensive care accommodations Non-PPO: 25% of the Plan allowance General nursing care Meals and special diets Note: We only cover a private room if we determine it to be medically necessary.
+Benefits Description You pay After the calendar year deductible Inpatient hospital Room and board, such as: PPO: 5% of the Plan allowance Ward, semiprivate, or intensive care accommodations Non-PPO: 25% of the Plan allowance and General nursing care any difference between our allowance and Meals and special diets the billed amount Ancillary charges Note: We only cover a private room if we determine it to be medically necessary.
 Otherwise, we will pay the hospital's average charge for semi-private accommodations.
 The remaining balance is not a covered expense.
 If the hospital only has private rooms we will cover the private room rate.
 Note: When the facility bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
+Note: We limit covered facilities for medically necessary substance use disorder treatment to a hospital and/or RTC.
+Inpatient residential treatment centers (RTC) Room and board, such as: PPO: 5% of the Plan allowance • Ward, semiprivate, or intensive care accommodations Non-PPO: 25% of the Plan allowance and General nursing care any difference between our allowance and Meals and special diets the billed amount Ancillary charges Covered therapy services when billed by the facility (see page 83 for services billed by professional providers.)
+Note: We only cover a private room if we determine it to be medically necessary.
+Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
+The remaining balance is not a covered expense.
+If the hospital only has private rooms, we will cover the private room rate.
+Note: When the facility bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
+Note: We limit covered facilities for medically necessary substance use disorder treatment to a hospital and/or RTC.
+Outpatient hospital Services such as partial hospitalization or intensive day treatment PPO: 5% of the Plan allowance programs Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount

-Other facility services and supplies: Services provided by a hospital or residential treatment center (RTC) Note: We limit covered facilities for medically necessary substance use disorder treatment to a hospital and/or RTC.
-Outpatient hospital Services such as partial hospitalization or intensive day treatment programs PPO: 5% of the Plan allowance Non-PPO: 25% of the Plan allowance Emergency room non-accidental injury Outpatient services and supplies billed by a hospital for emergency room PPO: 5% of the Plan allowance treatment Non-PPO: 25% of the Plan allowance Note: We pay hospital benefits if you are admitted.
-Services we do not cover Not covered: All charges Services by pastoral, marital, drug/alcohol and other counselors including therapy for sexual problems Ç Treatment for learning disabilities and mental retardation Travel time to the member's home to conduct therapy Services rendered or billed by schools, halfway houses, sober homes, or billed by their staff Marriage counseling Services that are not medically necessary • The following services are not covered as a part of any inpatient or outpatient mental health or substance use disorder services: respite care; outdoor residential programs; recreational therapy; educational therapy or classes; Outward Bound programs; equine therapy provided during the approved stay; personal comfort items, such as guest meals and beds, telephone, television, beauty and barber services; custodial or long term care provided because home care is not available or is unsuitable.
+Benefits Description You pay After the calendar year deductible Emergency room non-accidental injury Outpatient services and supplies billed by a hospital for emergency room treatment Note: We pay hospital benefits if you are admitted.
+Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Services we do not cover Benefits are not available for non-covered services, including: All charges Pastoral, marital, educational counseling or training services Therapy for sexual dysfunction or inadequacy Services performed by a non-covered provider • Treatment for learning disabilities and mental retardation • Travel time to the member's home to conduct therapy Services rendered or billed by schools, halfway houses, sober homes, or billed by their staff Marriage counseling Services that are not medically necessary • The following services are not covered as a part of any inpatient or outpatient mental health or substance use disorder services: respite care; outdoor residential programs; recreational therapy; educational therapy or classes; Outward Bound programs; equine therapy provided during the approved stay; personal comfort items, such as guest meals and beds, telephone, television, beauty and barber services; custodial or long term care provided because home care is not available or is unsuitable.
+Note: We cover professional services as described on pages 83 when they are provided and billed by a covered professional provider acting within the scope of his or her license.